shalom-ormsby/stock-intelligence/ROADMAP.md

 ## Success Criteria

-**Phase 1 complete when:**
+**Phase 1 Success Criteria:**
 - ✅ Can explain why any stock scores what it does (v2.5.3 - Scoring Config)
 - ✅ Know if patterns have predictive value (v2.5.4 - Pattern Backtesting)
-- ⏳ Can run comparative analysis in seconds (In Progress)
+- ✅ Can run comparative analysis in seconds (v2.5.5 - StockComparator)
-- ⏳ Confident in system's recommendations for real money decisions
+- ✅ Confident in system's recommendations for real money decisions

 ---